 If you've always wanted to see the Northern Lights, consider one of these illuminating tours.

-1. Discover the World has an extensive Northern Lights programme to six countries between December and March.
+has an extensive Northern Lights programme to six countries between December and March.
 Their aurora-chasing holidays can include a night in a "snow room" at the Icehotel in Jukkasjarvi.

 2. Off the Map Travel organises tailormade trips to the best destinations in the world to experience the lights.
 These include Bjorkliden, in northern Sweden, which is situated in a weather shadow of the surrounding mountain range, delivering perfect conditions for aurora-spotting.